SaaS, PaaS, IaaS expertise in AWS

-igroup have been providing managed cloud services for customers since 2010, with an increased focus on AWS since 2015 and have seen the cloud change quite considerably.
+igroup has been providing managed cloud services for customers since 2010, with an increased focus on AWS since 2015 and has seen the cloud change quite considerably.

 We were one of the first companies globally to host and support SharePoint for customers in the public cloud and today support and manage environments across multiple Azure regions/data centres for our customers.

 Over more than 10 years, we have learnt a thing or two about managing the infrastructure on AWS which allows us to provide a stable cost environment and optimised performance.

 We have helped many independent software vendors move their application over to a SaaS distribution model through both architecture consultancy and hosting services giving us a great deal of insight into the unique requirements that such organisations have compared to companies who have more straightforward cloud needs such as creating a data archiving system or want to virtualise the environment used by more common enterprise productivity systems.

 |SaaS||Software as a Service||SaaS is pure software which is hosted for you in the cloud for which you can consume either directly as an end user or API for a bespoke application.
 Typically, these are APIs which can be consumed by your own software such as Cortana APIs.|

 |PaaS||Platform as a Service||PaaS are platforms which are hosted for you in the cloud for you to consume.
 However, some management of the platform is performed by you such as backups or deployments.
 Websites and SQL Azure are examples of PaaS in the cloud.|

 |IaaS||Infrastructure as a Service||IaaS is infrastructure components which you can create and manage which allows you to build and manage your own infrastructure on top of the cloud for your hosting needs.
 Typical examples of IaaS are Virtual Machines and Virtual Networks.|